ripienaar/free-for-dev/README.md

 ## Other Free Resources

+  * [Bitdefender](https://www.bitdefender.com/solutions/free.html) - Industry leading antivirus solution for free lifetime.
+Free antivirus protection that stops even the fastest-evolving attacks.
+Free plan includes the same antivirus security as of a paid plan, but with some less controls.
   * [ElevateAI](https://www.elevateai.com) - Get up to 200 hours of audio transcription for free every month.
   * [get.localhost.direct](https://get.localhost.direct) — A better `*.localhost.direct` Wildcard public CA signed SSL cert for localhost development with sub-domain support
   * [Framacloud](https://degooglisons-internet.org/en/list/) — A list of Free/Libre Open Source Software and SaaS by the French non-profit [Framasoft](https://framasoft.org/en/).
   * [github.com — FOSS for Dev](https://github.com/tvvocold/FOSS-for-Dev) — A hub of free and Open Source software for developers.
   * [GitHub Education](https://education.github.com/pack) — Collection of free services for students.
 Registration required.
   * [Microsoft 365 Developer Program](https://developer.microsoft.com/microsoft-365/dev-program) — Get a free sandbox, tools, and other resources you need to build solutions for the Microsoft 365 platform.
 The subscription is a 90-day [Microsoft 365 E5 Subscription](https://www.microsoft.com/microsoft-365/enterprise/e5) (Windows excluded) which is renewable.
 It is renewed if you're active in development(measured using telemetry data & algorithms).
+  * [Obsidian](https://obsidian.md/) - Obsidian is the private and flexible writing app that adapts to the way you think.
+It is a personal knowledge base and note-taking software application that operates on Markdown files.
+It allows users to make internal links for notes and then to visualize the connections as a graph.
+It is designed to help users organize and structure their thoughts and knowledge in a flexible, non-linear way.
   * [RedHat for Developers](https://developers.redhat.com) — Free access to Red Hat products including RHEL,OpenShift,CodeReady etc exclusively for developers.
 Individual plan only.
 Free e-Books also offered for reference.
   * [smsreceivefree.com](https://smsreceivefree.com/) — Provides free temporary and disposable phone numbers.
   * [sandbox.httpsms.com](https://sandbox.httpsms.com) — Send and receive test SMS messages for free.